jfroelich/rss-reader/docs/ops/write-feed.md

 # db-write-feed
-The `write_feed` operation creates or updates a feed in the database, and broadcasts a *feed-written* type message to the channel when finished.
+The `db_write_feed` operation creates or updates a feed in the database, and broadcasts a *feed-written* type message to the channel when finished.
 Other than the situation where an options flag is true, this inserts the feed object *as-is*.
 The input feed object is never modified.

 ### Context properties
 * **conn** {IDBDatabase} an open database connection